 The facilities include a spacious, soundproofed teaching studio incorporating all the latest technology.

 Over the past two years, Richard has used his wealth of playing and PGA experiences to become a highly successful teaching professional covering all aspects of the game.

 This includes not only the obvious swing-building techniques but also the importance of game management and different means of scoring.

-Gareth Bailey has 20 years’ experience in the golf industry and has developed a patient and encouraging coaching style.
+Gareth Bailey has 20 years’ experience as a golf instructor and has developed a patient and encouraging coaching style.

 He started his career at Prince’s Golf Club, Sandwich, where he qualified with merit as PGA golf professional and was the head assistant professional for six years.

-Gareth launched his own business as a mobile instructor, promoting golf locally for eight years.
-His most recent position was as teaching professional at Walmer and Kingsdown Golf Club for three years.
+Gareth launched his own business as a mobile instructor, promoting golf locally and offering specialised bespoke services for eight years.
+His most recent position was the teaching professional at Walmer and Kingsdown Golf Club for three years.